Hassan-serdar/Hassan-serdar/README.md

 ## 📫 How to Reach Me

-You can connect with me through the following channels:
+You can connect with me through the following links:

 - **Email:** [Hassanserdar20021@gmail.com]
 - **Facebook:** [https://www.facebook.com/hassan.serdar]